awsdocs/amazon-connect-admin-guide/doc_source/start-media-streaming.md

 # Contact block: Start media streaming<a name="start-media-streaming"></a>

+## Description<a name="start-media-streaming-description"></a>

+Captures what the customer hears and says during a contact\.
+You can then perform analysis on the audio streams to:
++ Determine customer sentiment\.
++ Use the audio for training purposes\.
++ Identify and flag abusive callers\.

 ## Contact flow types<a name="start-media-streaming-types"></a>

 You can use this block in the following [contact flow types](create-contact-flow.md#contact-flow-types):